-- DISRUPTIVE CHILDREN, JUVENILE OR ADULTS PROCEDURES: Thirty minutes before closing the staff will urge all children to call for rides if needed. - If children are still at the library at closing time, the police will be called and informed that there are unattended children at the library.
+- If children are still at the library at closing time, the police will be called and informed that there are unattended children at the library.
 The child will be left in the care of the police until the parent or guardian arrives.
 If the child is in the care of the police a notice will be posted on the door for the parent to go to the Police Station. - Under no circumstances shall a staff member take a child out of the building or transport the child to another location.